-The target participant size is 60, with 30 participants in the alcohol group and 30 participants in the water group.
+The target participant size is 60, with 30 participants in the violent video game group and 30 participants in the non-violent video game group.
 This sample size was based on a previous study.
 With driving simulation studies, simulator sickness is a possibility, and individuals who decide to stop due to simulator sickness will be replaced.
-Participants will be screened for motion sickness.